The Complete DIY Guide To Your Home Garden

 The first step to building a raised garden bed is finding the right spot.
 A sunny, dry area is best.
 However, if you have lots of shade and/or water issues, it's OK to build your bed in a shady area that gets a little bit of sun each day.

-You might also want to make sure there are no trees or other plants that can grow over your garden—you want to leave yourself plenty of room for planting!
+You might also want to make sure there are no trees or other shrubs that can grow over your garden—you want to leave yourself plenty of room for planting!

 Your next step will be excavating the ground underneath where you want to put your raised bed.
 This can be done with any kind of shovel.